 Worried about your partner’s lack of libido?
 You might not need to be.

 As a sex therapist, I often see couples who experience different levels of desire.
-And the fact of the matter is, a decrease in desire in one partner – is common.
+And the fact of the matter is, a decrease in desire for one partner – is common.
+This often leads us to ask ourselves questions like, why doesn’t my partner want me, and, why is my sex drive so high compared to my partner’s?

 However, in the meantime, learning to deal with your emotions and thoughts about the situation at hand, is important.
 Below you’ll find three strategies on how to handle your partner’s low sex drive, and hopefully, feel better about it.